jackbenny/icinga-satellite/README.md

 > instead, tagged *0.n*.

 There are two available images for you to choose from.
-The default one (0.*n*) is based on Debian 10, with Icinga2 from Icingas official repository.
+The default one (0.*n*) is based on Ubuntu 18.04, with Icinga2 from Icingas official repository.
 The other image (0.*n*-alpine) is based on Alpine 3.11, with Icinga2 from Alpines repository.
+From 0.1.1-alpine and up, the Alpine image is built on the latest Alpine.
 The Alpine image is much smaller in size.